 One pastor said, "It is not the end of the world if we were to lose some of our civil freedoms."
-My first reaction to this comment is this: "Which civil freedoms - our First and Second Amendments, etc.?"
-It may be true, the end of the world will not come, but it will be the end of our constitutional republic as we know it and the end of many of our freedoms that America has enjoyed for 225 years.
+My first reaction to this comment is this: "Which civil freedoms - our First and Second Amendments, etc.?
+It may be true, the end of the world will not come, but it will be the end of our freedoms and republic as we know it and America has enjoyed for 225 years.
 Be sure of this, the Marxists won't stop with just "some" of our liberties.
 Look at California and now Idaho.
 This will be a common practice directed toward all the churches.
 Never trust a communist!